The initiative – GET H2

 The principle is easy:

-- Electricity from renewable energies is converted to H2.
+- Electricity from renewable energies (wind and sun) is converted into H2.

-- The green H2 is distributed via the existing gas infrastructure.
+- H2 is transported via a separate infrastructure, for whose development the existing gas infrastructure is used.

-- In the industrial, transport and heating sectors, green H2 is used as a CO2-free energy source.
-In industry, it replaces H2 produced from fossil fuels.
+- In the industry, transport and heating sectors, green H2 is used as a CO2-free raw material, fuel and energy source.
+In industry, it replaces, among other things, fossil generated H2.

-- H2 that is not used directly is stored efficiently in existing underground storage facilities.
+- H2 not directly used is efficiently stored in existing underground salt caverns.

 The following graph shows an abstract representation of a possible course of the nationwide H2 infrastructure.
 Concrete courses, which mainly work with existing infrastructures, are being planned.